nishant-nimbare/nishant-nimbare.github.io/_posts/2020-09-01-Accolite-interview-experience.md

 # Sponser Round

 I don't know what sponsor round means, but it is the final round of hiring process.
-I asked my friend who already had the offer from ACH but they didn't have this.
+I asked my friends who already had the offer from ACH but they didn't have this.

-I would consider this most diffiult interview i have given till date. but i would also say that the interviewer  was best one i had till date.
+I would consider this ~~most diffiult~~ 2nd most difficult interview i have given till date. but i would also say that the interviewer  was best one i had till date.

 start off by questions about internship project, tech stack used, some specific technologies used ( tokens, cors, etc)